-- ❖ The purpose of the Park Improvements DIF is to provide funding for improving park facilities to serve future development. - ❖ The reasonable relationship between the Park Improvements DIF and the purpose for which it is charged is demonstrated in the City of Wildomar Development Impact Fee Study by NBS Consulting dated December 2nd, 2021. - ❖ The anticipated funding sources and their amounts are detailed in the City of Wildomar Development Fee Study, dated December 2nd, 2021.

-- ❖ The Park Improvements DIF fund is intended to be used for improving park facilities.
-Thus far, it has been used for improvements to Malaga Park and planning for the 27-acre Park. - ❖ It has been used for the removal of the Freedom Swing in Marna O'Brien and will fund the replacement facilities in FY2023/24. - ❖ Funds have been committed in FY2023/24 for the design of improvements to the 20-acre and 27-acre parks.
+- ❖ The purpose of the Park Improvements DIF is to provide funding for improving park facilities to serve future development. - ❖ The reasonable relationship between the Park Improvements DIF and the purpose for which it is charged is demonstrated in the City of Wildomar Development Impact Fee Study by NBS Consulting dated December 2nd, 2021. - ❖ The anticipated funding sources and their amounts are detailed in the City of Wildomar Development Fee Study, dated December 2nd, 2021. - ❖ The Park Improvements DIF fund is intended to be used for improving park facilities. - ❖ It has been used for the removal of the Freedom Swing in Marna O'Brien. - ❖ Funds were used towards the ongoing design improvements of the 20-acre and 27-acre parks in FY2023/24.